grigordanut/BDD-Test-New/README.md

 # SSEAIRTRICITY-New
-THe estimate cost for electric appliances
+The estimate cost of electric appliances